-As previously disclosed in our annual report for fiscal year 2006, we plan to formalize IT policies and procedures to ensure that IT controls are operating effectively.
-Specifically, we plan to implement periodic reviews to ensure that user access rights in SAP are set up to segregate duties in each business process, such as duties among initiator, approver and poster of accounting entries.
-The configurations on SAP will be reviewed to enhance system security and integrity.
-Policies and procedures are being set up to formalize end-user computing controls.
+We formalized IT policies and procedures to ensure that IT controls in Yuchai are operating effectively.
+Specifically, we put in place procedures to ensure that user access rights in SAP are set up to segregate duties in each business process, such as duties among initiator, approver and poster of accounting entries.
+The configurations on SAP have been reviewed to enhance system security and integrity.
+Policies and procedures were put in place to formalize end-user computing controls.